thi-ng/umbrella/README.md

 The sheer number and varied nature & purpose of these [packages](#packages) makes it impossible to provide traditional "Getting started" tutorials.
-To compensate, this repo provides ~130 [example projects](#examples--showcase), detailed readmes (at the very least for all the larger and/or more important packages) and hundreds of small usage examples/snippets in various docstrings.
+To compensate, this repo provides ~130 [example projects](#examples--showcase), detailed package readmes (at the very least for all the larger and/or more important ones), as well as hundreds of small usage examples/snippets in various doc strings.

-If unsure about something, please [reach out](#community-contributing-getting-help)!
+If you're unsure about something, please [reach out](#community-contributing-getting-help)!
+Any constructive feedback is highly appreciated!

 ### Project templates